alfonmedela/spot_the_mask/README.md

 # Spot the mask
 Zindi hackathon **Xth solution** disclosed

-This is a binary classification problem with images as data input.
+This is a binary classification problem with images.
 CNNs are the state-of-the-art solution and most straight-forward option to achieve a high performing model.
-Here I show how to achive a perfect score:
+Here I show how to achive a perfect score of 0 logloss (9.99200722162641e-16):

 ![leaderboard](https://github.com/alfonmedela/spot_the_mask/blob/master/imgs/public_leaderboard.PNG)